 - Guardians of property who make decisions about assets such as whether a large purchase can be made or whether and how to invest money

 Guardianship for an incapacitated person

-After the guardianship application is filed, an evidentiary hearing is held by the probate court at which a finding of “incapacity” will be made or it will be found guardianship is not necessary at this point.
+After the guardianship application is filed, the probate court held an evidentiary hearing at which a finding of “incapacity” will be made, or it will be found guardianship is not necessary at this point.
 Whether guardianship is the least restrictive alternative will also be considered.
 If guardianship is found to be the answer, a decision will be made whether it is needed just for financial affairs or for various daily activities.

 Guardianship for a child

-If a minor child (younger than 18 years of age) does not have at least one living parent who is competent, a guardian may be needed to ensure that minor is properly cared for and that their upbringing and education is appropriate.
+If a minor child (younger than 18 years of age) does not have at least one living parent who is competent, a guardian may be needed to ensure that the minor is properly cared for and that their upbringing and education are appropriate.

 Becoming a minor’s guardian

 In Ohio, you must first file an application with the probate court in the jurisdiction where the minor resides.
-If you are applying to be a guardian of assets, you must be bonded by an insurance company.
-The bond must be at least twice the value of the child’s assets and must be paid for 100 percent in advance of making an application to the court.
+If you are applying to be a guardian of assets, you must bond with an insurance company.
+The bond must be at least twice the value of the child’s assets and must be paid 100 percent in advance of making an application to the court.